lydtechconsulting/component-test-framework/README.md

 [[Back To Top](README.md#component-test-framework)]

-# Upgrading From Previous Versions

-## Upgrading To 3.x From 2.x

-### Application Default Port

-The default port that the Component Test Framework uses for the application under test has changed from `9001` to `8080`.

-If using port `9001` for the application either specify this port in the configuration:

-e.g. in the pom.xml add `<service.port>9001</service.port>`

-Or change the application port to be `8080` in order to leave the Component Test Framework using the default port.

-## Upgrading To 2.6.0 From Any Previous Version

-### JUnit Extension Class
-The JUnit extension class `dev.lydtech.component.framework.extension.TestContainersSetupExtension` has been deprecated and removed from version `3.6.0`.
-Instead use `dev.lydtech.component.framework.extension.ComponentTestExtension`.  e.g. `@ExtendWith(ComponentTestExtension.class)`.

 ### Testcontainers Environment Variable
 The Testcontainers environment variable `TESTCONTAINERS_RYUK_DISABLED` used for keeping containers up between test runs has changed to `TESTCONTAINERS_REUSE_ENABLE`.
 In the maven pom component test profile, change to use this variable:
 ```